Unboxed-Software/solana-course/content/durable-nonces.md

 ## 4. The nonce account advanced even if the transaction fails

 One of the edge cases that you should pay attention to it is this.
 Even if the transaction fails for any reason other than the nonce advance instruction, the nonce will still advance.
-This is for security reasons, so if the user signs a transaction and it fails, he dosn't have to to keep thinking about it, and no one can hold it on him.
+This is for security reasons, so if the user signs a transaction and it fails, he doesn't have to to keep thinking about it, and no one can hold it on him.

 Let's imagine this use case, you sign a transaction to transfer 3 SOL from your wallet to buy something, and you discover after signing it that you don't have enough SOL, in this case you would say OK I changed my mind and I don't want to buy this thing anymore.